jesababon/express-crud-hp/readme.md

 - **Styling** As usual!
 Make it look pretty.
 - Add a sorting hat method so that when a new student is created they are randomly assigned to one of Hogwarts' four houses.
 (Where do you think this logic should go?
 Use your judgement).

-## Submission
+## 🚀 Homework Submission:

-Homework is due by **11:00 Thursday**!
-Remember to work with each other and go to TAs when you need it, but follow the [guidelines](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/how-to-queue-with-TAs.md) for queuing.
-Follow the normal [rules for homework submission](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/homework-policy.md), remember to include a link to your **repo**.
+Homework is due by **11:00 Sunday April 15th**!
+Remember to work with each other and go to TAs when you need it.

+Completion, comfort, wins, losses, questions... you know the drill.

+Remember to include a link to your **repo**.